 Other Names: Loebner Magnolia

 A wonderful hybrid magnolia selection, known for its early spring bloom in froths of fragrant white flowers and picturesque habit of growth; fast growing and extremely hardy, flowers from a young age, excellent as a feature tree in the front yard

 Spring Welcome Magnolia is bathed in stunning fragrant white star-shaped flowers at the ends of the branches in mid spring, which emerge from distinctive pink flower buds before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn coppery-bronze in fall.
 The fruits are showy green pods displayed from early to mid fall.